crossflag/CS3398-Betazoid-S2019/readme.md

 ## Team's feature/accomplishments for Sprint 2 and next steps
 ### Tyler
 Responsible for adding keyboard shortcut functionality in ([DarkWeb/manifest.json](https://github.com/cs3398-betazoid-betamales/CS3398-Betazoid-S2019/blob/master/DarkWeb/manifest.json).
 The extension can be run with the command "CTRL+SHIFT+D".
 Also improved the Night theme code in the [background.js](https://github.com/cs3398-betazoid-betamales/CS3398-Betazoid-S2019/blob/master/DarkWeb/background.js) file for improved webpage coverage.
 Also aided in resolving MVC communication issues in [popup/settings.html](https://github.com/cs3398-betazoid-betamales/CS3398-Betazoid-S2019/blob/master/DarkWeb/popup/settings.html) and [DarkWeb/popup/settings.js](https://github.com/cs3398-betazoid-betamales/CS3398-Betazoid-S2019/blob/master/DarkWeb/popup/settings.js).
+Next steps: Implement atomic behavior for sliders in popup (Only one slider should be active at a time).
+Create a separate js file for querying webpages and adjusting detected colors.